Spectral Data Cubes from a Parametric Galaxy

 Spectral Data Cube Creation

 We now have most of the ingredients we need to generate a spectral data cube from our galaxy.
-The missing ingredients are the wavelength array of our spectral data cube and its resolution and FOV.
-We’ll define these below and move on to making the spectral data cube.
+We only require parameters describing the wavelength array of our spectral data cube, its resolution, and the field of view (FOV):

 [3]: